If I were to say s——something apologetic... it would reflect my feelings in the matter... accurately.

 - The Simpsons: Marge Simpson had the same chronic doormat problem when Gill wouldn't leave their house.

-- In Sponge Bob Square Pants Squidward has so much trouble telling SpongeBob he's sorry that it causes his head to explode.
+- In Sponge Bob Square Pants, in the episode "Fools in April", Squidward has so much trouble telling SpongeBob he's sorry that it causes his head to explode.

 - Metalocalypse: Saying "I'm sorry" is so difficult for Nathan Explosion that he vomits up blood.

 - In Archer, Lana has trouble expressing direct affection for Cyril, partially because she's uncertain about commitment because of being hurt by Archer, and partially because she's not entirely sure how much she likes the dweebish, if dependable (and well endowed) Cyril.